victor17h/victor17h/README.md

 ### Hi there, I'm Victor

 ## I'm an Aerospace Engineer Graduate very interested in data and Python.
-- 🌱 I’m currently learning as much as possible
+- 🌱 I’m currently learning as much as possible.
-- 🥅 2021 Goals: Create more projects and improve in Python
+- 🥅 2021 Goals: Create more projects, improve in Python and learn more about data.
-- ⚡ Fun facts: I love doing sports and playing piano
+- ⚡ Fun facts: I love doing sports and playing piano.

 ### Connect with me: